Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 26 Oktober 2024 23.28.48 UTC
+- WIB: Minggu, 27 Oktober 2024 00.24.00 UTC
-- WITA: Minggu, 27 Oktober 2024 00.28.48 UTC
+- WITA: Minggu, 27 Oktober 2024 01.24.00 UTC
-- WIT: Minggu, 27 Oktober 2024 01.28.48 UTC
+- WIT: Minggu, 27 Oktober 2024 02.24.00 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: success
+Kategori: nature